How do I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instance?

 After you identify the query that's increasing CPU usage, optimize your workload to reduce the CPU consumption.

-If you see a query that's not required for your workload, you can terminate the connection using the following command:
+If you see a query that's not required for your workload, then you can terminate the connection using the following command:

 To find the processID of a query, run the SHOW FULL PROCESSLIST command.